hulab/gettext-android/README.md

 The challenge on Android was to have a simple enough system that would give the developer the opportunity to simply integrate his .po translation files dependencies.

-At Gradle Sync time, the plugin considers every module in the current project tree and seek for a `po/ folder at root. ` For every found module, the plugin will download and run a python script to generate java classes with those po files under the `build/generated/sources/translations/` folder, and add it as a source set to the project.
+At Gradle Sync time, the plugin considers every module in the current project tree and seek for a `po/` folder at root.
+For each found module, the plugin will download and run a python script to generate java classes with those po files under the `build/generated/sources/translations/` folder, and add it as a source set to the project.
 One class is generated for each .po file under the source `po/` folder.